jennilynhowell/shady_lady_rentals/README.md

 Shady Lady Rentals is a boutique beach rental firm that provides large canopies, coolers, and other beach necessities to families visiting Charleston's beaches.

 #### What?
 Custom beach rentals.
-Customers can select a number of items/services for their day at the beach, and SLR will have the order ready when the family arrives at the beach that morning.
+Customers can select a number of items/services for their day at the beach, and SLR will have the customerOrder ready when the family arrives at the beach that morning.

 #### Where?
 Charleston, SC beaches: Sullivan's Island, Isle of Palms, and Folly Beach.